Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 5-execute - Contains command to add execute permission to the owner of the file hello File 6-multiple_permissions - Contains command to add multiple permissions to file helllo File 7-everybody - Contains command to add execution permission to everybody for the file hello
+File 5-execute - Contains command to add execute permission to the owner of the file hello File 6-multiple_permissions - Contains command to add multiple permissions to file helllo File 7-everybody - Contains command to add execution permission to everybody for the file hello File 8-James_Bond - Contains command to remove all permission from owner and group owner and all permissions to others